 Heritage: Projects that promote Irish heritage and identity overseas.
+This includes but is not limited to:

 - Irish arts, music and cultural programmes and festivals (venue hire, publicity and infrastructure costs) - Projects that promote a greater sense of Irish identity - Cultural and heritage outreach projects to schools and community groups, in particular projects which engage first and subsequent generations Irish. - Educational projects that promote Irish culture, heritage and identity